VirtualVidhya/content-website/content/webdev/js/exercises/DOM-Final2.md

 }
 ```

-- Note that the name of the linked file in HTML is `styles.css` is here, so make changes accordingly while you male & link your CSS file with HTML.
-- Create a javascript file now, named `app.js` (or any other name of your choice)
-- Then link this javascript file with your HTML.
 - Now add and manipulate elements on the webpage as mentioned in the below questions using **only JavaScript & DOM methods**.

 ---